Anchorage mayor resigns over texting scandal with TV reporter

 Berkowitz on Friday denied the accusations of sending sexual messages to minors, calling Athens "unwell."
 On Monday, he admitted that he and Athens had a "major lapse in judgment" years earlier and had engaged in a "consensual, inappropriate messaging relationship."

 Berkowitz's last day in office will be Oct.
 23, according to the resignation message.
-According to municipal rules, the chairman of the Anchorage Assembly will take over as interim mayor until a new mayor is chosen in the city's regularly scheduled election next April. — Reuters
+According to municipal rules, the chairman of the Anchorage Assembly will take over as interim mayor until a new mayor is chosen in the city's regularly scheduled election next April.
+(Reporting by Yereth Rosen in Anchorage; Editing by Dan Whitcomb and Gerry Doyle)